lologibus2/gcptraining/README.md

 # Objective

-Now, your will train your first model on GCP.
+Train your first model on GCP

-The goal is to build a very simple model for the taxi fare prediction problem and submit a training job to AI platform
+The goal is to build a very simple model and submit a training job to AI platform

-We provide you with the code to run for this simple model Steps of TaxiFareModel/trainer.py :
+We provide you with the code to run for this simple model

+Different Steps executed by TaxiFareModel/trainer.py :
 - get sample of training data from Google Cloud Storage Bucket
 - train simple model
 - upload model to Google Cloud Storage